westondcrewe/soma-technical-assessment/README.md

 This is a technical assessment as part of the [interview process](https://cocomo.ai/hiring) for Cocomo.

-To begin, fork this repository into a private repository, and clone it to your local machine.
+To begin, clone this repository to your local machine.

 ## Development